pfheatwole/thesis/source/foil_geometry.rst

 [[The point is to make it easy to produce target geometries.
 In particular, how well does this geometry map onto actual wings from literature?
-Introduce Belloc's wing, and show how to translate his specs into this parametrization.]]
+Introduce Belloc's wing, and show how to translate his specs into this parametrization.
+Thankfully, he's using simple linear relationships, so the design curves are simple constants and linear interpolators.]]

 .. list-table:: Full-scale wing dimensions
    :header-rows: 1